-Guides - we produced new guide а on starting legal research which is aimed at students.
-The content of the Readers' Guide, Student Guide, Out of London Members' Student Guide and Preparing for Pupillage: Legal Research Tips, and the guides to online services, were all updated. Α new edition of Library Resources for the Bar, a guide to the library services of the four Inns, was published.
+Guides - we produced a new guide on starting legal research which is aimed at students.
+The content of the Readers' Guide, Student Guide, Out of London Student Members' Guide and Preparing for Pupillage: Legal Research Tips, and the guides to online services, were all updated.
+A new edition of Library Resources for the Bar, a guide to the library services of the four Inns, was published.
 All of these are available in the Library or for downloading from the website.